EHB-MCT/assignment-1-python-gpt-staf-julien/README.md

-# Your project name
+# ChatPy
-A short description of your project.
+A simple chat back-end REST API built with Python, supporting human-to-human chat rooms and providing flexibility for future integration of bots and additional features.

 Next, read this example and adapt it to your project.